I am Rush Limbaugh, doing what I was born to do, hosting for life.

 During the Civil War, there was a group called the Copperheads.

-Now the Copperheads have a modern equivalent today, the peace movement of the Democratic Party.
+Now, the Copperheads have a modern equivalent today, the peace movement of the Democratic Party, or basically the Democratic Party.

 They were called the Copperheads back then.

-A former Ohio Congressman, a man by the name of Clement Villandigham, called the prosecution of the Civil War wicked and cruel, and he he suggested that Lincoln and the Republican Party were using the civil war to establish a dictatorship.
+A former Ohio congressman, a man by the name of Clement Vallandigham, called the prosecution of the Civil War wicked and cruel, and he suggested that Lincoln and the Republican Party were using the Civil War to establish a dictatorship.

 Troops of the 115th Ohio Volunteer Infantry seized Clement Vallandingham from his home in Dayton.

-Jefferson Davis didn't want the Laddingham any more than Lincoln did, and eventually shipped him off to Canada from where he managed to slip back into the United States.
+Jefferson Davis didn't want Valladingham any more than Lincoln did and eventually shipped him off to Canada from where he managed to slip back into the United States.

 That's interesting to contemplate.